 Our Wire Mesh Clips allow an easy way to add any wire mesh to your Buckley Fence, vinyl, pipe, or any hollow tube fence.
-We recommend vinyl-dipped wire mesh for the most striking look.
+We recommend vinyl-dipped wire mesh for abrasion protection on the fence coating and the most striking look.

-- 1. No. 2 Phillips Driver

-- 2. Step drill
+- 1. No. 2 Phillips Driver - 2.
+Step drill

-- 3. Chain link wire mesh; galvanized and black vinyl coated recommended, but any wire mesh will work with this system.
+Chain link wire mesh; galvanized and black vinyl coated recommended, but any wire mesh will work with this system.

-DRILLING THE HOLES
+1 DRILLING THE HOLES

-- Drill holes in the posts and rails in accordance with the Wire Mesh diagrams on page 27. - 2.
+- 1. Drill holes in the posts and rails in accordance with the Wire Mesh diagrams on page 27. - 2.
 Position mesh over the fence in the desired position.